 Fridge storage: To store this eggplant meatball recipe, place them into an airtight container once they have cooled.
 Then store in the fridge for up to 4 days.

-Reheating: To reheat them simply add the meatballs to any sauce you are cooking or place them onto a baking sheet and bake at 375 for 15 minutes.
+Reheating: To reheat your them, simply add the meatballs to any sauce you are cooking or place them onto a baking sheet and bake at 375 for 15 minutes.
 You can also microwave them to your desired temperature (60 seconds should do).
-I personally prefer to microwave them over baking them to prevent them from drying out.
+I prefer to microwave them over baking them to prevent them from drying out.

 ❔FAQ